14 Minutes Until Start: Creation and acclaim

+Modifications

 Several alterations were made to the lyrics of "14 Minutes Until Start" after its release.
 One of the first changes was the alteration of the lyric 'blue planet' (Планета голубая), which was altered to 'planet dear' (Планета дорогая) almost immediately after being submitted to the Ministry of Culture for editing.
 The exact reason why this lyric was changed remains unknown.
 Another attempted alteration to the lyrics was the term 'dusty paths' (пыльных тропинках), which was criticised by Soviet censors as 'deromanticising the image of space'.
 It was proposed that the term 'new paths' be used instead, but ultimately, Voinovich refused to change the lyric.
 In his biography, Voinovich defended his word choice by stating that any cosmic path would be dusty because 'there are no wipers in space', and that using the term 'new paths' implied that there were pre-existing old paths.
-The lyric 'dusty paths' was kept in the final version, although Voinovich allegedly continued to receive phone calls after the song was published urging him to alter the wording.
+The lyric 'dusty paths' was kept in the final version.

-Another criticism of Voinovich's lyrics came from cosmonaut Pavel Popovich, who requested that the lyric 'Let's have a smoke before the start' be altered to 'Let's sing before the start', on account of the fact that cosmonauts were forbidden to smoke.
-Voinovich responded to the criticism by saying that, as long as he did not tell Popovich how to fly a spacecraft, Popovich had no right to tell him how to write song lyrics.
-The lyric ultimately remained unchanged.
+During the TV program, Pavel Popovich, while praising the song, told Oscar Feltsman that the line "let's smoke before the start" is incorrect, since cosmonauts are not allowed to smoke before the start.
+Years later, Voinovich responded to Popovich by saying that, as long as he did not tell him how to fly a spacecraft, Popovich had no right to tell him how to write song lyrics.
+In his book Not just memories, Oscar Feltsman claimed that "until today, professionals are singing "sing", cosmonauts — "smoke".

 In 1974, Voinovich was expelled from the Union of Soviet Writers, and subsequently exiled from the USSR six years later.
 After his expulsion, the use of "14 Minutes Until Start" drastically decreased, although this decrease in broadcast coincided with a general decrease in Soviet space exploration.

+Legacy

-"14 Minutes Until Start" remains a moderately popular song in Russia today, and has spawned several contemporary parodies.
+The song was not widely distributed in the Soviet Union until after the success of the Vostok 1 mission, but became an almost obligatory addition to any space-related musical repertoire afterwards.
+It remains a moderately popular song in Russia today, and has spawned several contemporary parodies.

+In 2009, the song was included in the thematic compilation "Through thorns to the stars.
+Songs about Space" by "Melodiya".
+In 2017, during a meeting with MSU students, the song was performed by Russian President Vladimir Putin.

+In honor of the 60th anniversary of Yuri Gagarin's flight into space, the Moscow Police Orchestra recorded a music video.
+Costumes and the interior of the Soviet apartment were recreated for the shooting, as well as historical chronicle footage and iconic items from the biography of the first cosmonaut were used.